jakubstetz/appointment-planner/README.md

 - Render a `select` element with the `onChange` attribute set to the callback passed in via props, a `value` attribute set to the `value` prop, and a `name` attribute set to the `name` prop.
 - Add a default `option` element with the text “No Contact Selected” and a `value` attribute of `""`.
 - Iteratively add `option` elements using the contact names from the array passed in via props

-### Project Features

-- Users can search for songs by song title.
-  - You can also include functionality to search by other attributes like artist’s name, genre, etc.
-- Users can see information about each song like title, artist, and album for songs they queried
-  - You can also include other information – the design is up to you
-- Users can export their custom playlist to their personal Spotify account

-### Project Prerequisites

-- HTML
-- CSS
-- JavaScript
-- React
-- HTTP Requests and Responses
-- Authentication

 ## Technologies Used